aesy/m3u-to-spotify/m3u-to-spotify-cli/README.md

 As you may have noticed, in order to use the CLI you need to provide a client ID, client secret and a redirect URL.
-This information can be obtained by logging into the [Spotify Developer console](https://developer.spotify.com/dashboard/login) and creating app.
+This information can be obtained by logging into the [Spotify Developer console](https://developer.spotify.com/dashboard/login) and creating an app.
 Add any name and description you like and a local URL to the list of redirect URIs, for example http://localhost:3000.
 Also make sure to check "Web API" under "APIs used".

 Once saved, the Client ID and Client secret can be found under "Basic information".
-Use the same redirect URL as the one you added previously.
+Use the same redirect URL as the one you provided previously.

 ## Installation: